aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 1. It reads the file `apl-dependencies.txt`.
 2. It checks whether this file was changed _after_ the file `apl-buildlist.json` was written to disk.

-  If that is the case, the build list will be checked for consistency with `apl-dependencies.txt`; if that is fine then the build list is created from scratch,
+  If that is the case, the build list will be checked for consistency with `apl-dependencies.txt`; if it's okay then the build list is created from scratch,
 3. Finally it will prune the build list and bring in the remaining packages.

 Note that the pruning is in charge of removing the package `Zoo` 1.1.1.
 That means that rather than loading `Zoo` twice _only the latest **installed** version_ will be loaded: both `Foo` and `Goo` will use `Zoo` version 1.2.0.